DNA Fingerprinting of pearls

-The Swiss Gemmological Institute SSEF is introducing a new service to support the documentation of the origin and provenance of pearls, in partnership with the Institute of Forensic Medicine at the University of Zurich.
+The Swiss Gemmological Institute SSEF has a service to support the documentation of the origin and provenance of pearls, in partnership with the Institute of Forensic Medicine at the University of Zurich.
 It is made possible by a substantial expansion of the organisation’s DNA fingerprinting reference database and capabilities, which now include eight oyster species that produce the vast majority of pearls found in the natural and cultured pearl trade.

 The eight pearl species that can be distinguished conclusively using these DNA fingerprinting methods are:

-• Pinctada imbricata (Atlantic pearl oyster)
+- Pinctada imbricata (Atlantic pearl oyster)

-• Pinctada fucata/martensii (Akoya pearl oyster)
+- Pinctada fucata/martensii (Akoya pearl oyster)

-• Pinctada maxima (South Sea pearl oyster)
+- Pinctada maxima (South Sea pearl oyster)

-• Pinctada margaritifera (Tahitian black-lipped pearl oyster)
+- Pinctada margaritifera (Tahitian black-lipped pearl oyster)

-• Pinctada mazatlanica (Panama pearl oyster)
+- Pinctada mazatlanica (Panama pearl oyster)

-• Pinctada maculata (Pipi pearl oyster)
+- Pinctada maculata (Pipi pearl oyster)

-• Pteria sterna (Rainbow-lipped pearl oyster)
+- Pteria sterna (Rainbow-lipped pearl oyster)

 This method uses minute amounts of DNA recovered from precious coral used in jewellery to identify their species.
 This is vital given that a number of precious coral species are listed on the Convention on International Trade in Endangered Species (CITES) Appendix III, and thus need to be correctly identified and declared in order to be legally traded.
 The ability to trace precious corals back to their species-related and geographic origins can provide greater transparency, as well as supply important scientific information for the documentation of modern and historic items.